In the period 2014 through 2021, some states offered the TASC (Test Assessing Secondary Completion) as an alternative to the GED exam.

 All these practice tests come with explanations and correct/incorrect answers.
+Keep in mind that your earlier TASC scores are also valid for your state’s new exam, the HiSET or GED!

 Taking practice tests allow you to identify your strong and weak points, so you can focus on those fields that require your attention most so you can easily improve your score.